 Hike the Roman walls and medieval castles around noon…

-You can indulge in any interest you could imagine here, from boating, diving, and hiking to regular nights out at the theater and museum and gallery afternoons.
+You can indulge any interest you could imagine here, from boating, diving, and hiking… to museum and gallery afternoons… and regular nights out at the theater.

-And all this comes as a bargain price.
-One couple we know is living in a villa close to the beach with a charming town for about US$1,600 a month.
+And all this comes at a bargain price.
+One couple we know is living in a villa in a charming town, close to the beach, on a budget of about US$1,600 a month.

-Fresh fish is always available, Wi-Fi is fast and everywhere, the people are friendly and most important for them… it’s safe.
+Fresh fish is always available, Wi-Fi is fast, and everywhere the people are friendly.

 Safety In Portugal